ioam/featuremapper/README.rst

 ======

-FeatureMapper coordinates the presentation of input patterns, collating and analyzing the responses to measure feature maps, tuning curves, PSTHs, etc.
+FeatureMapper coordinates the presentation of input patterns, collating and analyzing the responses to measure feature maps, tuning curves, receptive fields, PSTHs, etc.
 As of 5 December 2013, FeatureMapper is being  moved from the Topographica github repository  into its own repository, so  that sometime in the next few days it will be ready to use independently.